 Strongly agree Agree Neutral Disagree Strongly disagree Don't know The proposed different character areas?
-Please select only one item 0 0 0 0 0 0 The design principles outlined in the framework?
-Please select only one item 0 0 0 0 0 0 33 Do you have any other comments regarding the design principles contained in the framework?
-Planning policy requires that mixed communities are created, which include a range of housing types and sizes including affordable homes.
+Please select only one item 0 $\bigcirc$ 0 0 0 0 The design principles outlined in the framework?
+Please select only one item 0 0 $\bigcirc$ 0 0 0

+33 Do you have any other comments regarding the design principles contained in the framework?

+34 Planning policy requires that mixed communities are created, which include a range of housing types and sizes including affordable homes.
 Have you any comments on the proposed housing types we should be providing?

 35 The development of this land will change the character of the A8 corridor.
-Thinking of the A8 corridor, which would you prefer: Plea ise select all that apply Development close to the A8 corridor which will result in a more built-up urban appearance Development set back from the A8 corridor so it could be more green in character Don't know Do you have another view?
-Wh at is the reason behind your answer?
+Thinking of the A8 corridor, which would you prefer:

+Please select all that apply

+Development close to the A8 corridor which will result in a more built-up urban appearance

+Development set back from the A8 corridor so it could be more green in character

+Don't know

+Do you have another view?

+What is the reason behind your answer?

 36 There are already homes and businesses located in the Framework area but a large new area of Edinburgh will be created.
-What do you think it should be called? tillik it should be called: Other 37 Have you got any other thoughts/ comments that we haven't covered?
+What do you think it should be called?